alllex123456/vinyl-store/README.md

 A small online store app.
-It uses React for the frontend and a Firebase real-time database for the backend, with items being rendered on the store and place of destination for orders submitted.
+It uses React for the frontend (implementing Context for global state) and a Firebase real-time database for the backend, with items being rendered on the store and place of destination for orders submitted.